xenondevs/Nova/README.md

 # Building

-To build Nova, run the `loaderJar` gradle task.
+To build Nova, run the `loaderJarSpigot` task for a spigot-mapped jar or `loaderJarMojang` for a mojang-mapped jar.
-You can specify an output directory with the VM option `"-DoutDir<path>"` and build a mojang-mapped jar with `-Dmojang-mapped`.
+You can specify an output directory using the `outDir` property: `-PoutDir="<path>"`.

 # Plugin- and Addon API